DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 They are definedin $RTE_SDK/examples/netmap_compat/ lib/compat_netmap.h.

 The bridge application is an example largely based on the bridge example shipped with the Netmap distribution.
-It shows how a minimal Netmap application with minimal and straightforward source code changes can be run on top of the Intel® DPDK.
+It shows how a minimal Netmap application with minimal and straightforward source code changes can be run on top of the DPDK.
 Please refer to $RTE_SDK/examples/netmap_compat/bridge/bridge.c for an example of ported application.

 Compiling the "bridge" Sample Application